ubbdst/protege-export-plugin/README.md

-#Protege Export Plugin
+# Protege Export Plugin
-This is a Protege 3.X plugin that exports Protege Database backend to OWL file.
+This is a plugin for Protege 3.X that exports Protege database backend to OWL file.

-##Installation
+## Installation
 More documentation to follow